 Kababish is a favorite hidden gem among Cary locals.
 They specialize in Pakistani and Indian Cuisine using authentic yet modern recipes.
 We loved the garlic naan, chicken tikka masala, and karahi.
 They also have family meals that are a great deal!

 My favorite ramen I’ve ever had is the chicken curry ramen from Miso Ramen Bar.
 In my eyes, it is perfect.
 Their entire menu is thoughtfully crafted and immensely flavorful.
 I could eat here every week!

 Cilantro Indian Cafe

-So Hot is one of my favorite places to go for a fun experience while dining.
+So Hot is one of my favorite places for a fun dining experience.
 They specialize in traditional Chinese hot pot, a concept where a boiling, flavored broth is on the table in front of you for you to cook your food in.
-It’s a great time and perfect for a date night or outing with a group of friends.
+It’s a great time and perfect for a date night or outing with friends.
 The food is delicious!

 Coming in hot with a bold statement for you: MC Restaurant is one of the best restaurants in NC.
 There, I said it.
 Located in a historic cottage, MC features modern Asian cuisine that changes weekly.
-Chef Michael Chuong is a genius and creates dishes that are beautifully plates and intricately flavored.
+Chef Michael Chuong is a genius and creates beautifully plated and intricately flavored dishes.
 I recommend dining on the porch during the springtime.